gchenfc/22Summer-3630/syllabus.md

 ### Lecture Delivery and Grading Components

-**Important: You cannot take this class unless you can make the regularly scheduled class periods at 3.30pm**.
+**Important: You cannot take this class unless you can make the regularly scheduled class periods at 3:30pm**.

-- **Lectures** will be **live** on Microsoft Teams!
-You have already been added to the Team for this class.
-Please email us if you are unable to access it from your GT Teams account.
+- **Lectures** will be **live** and **in person** in Klaus 2447!
+Please email me if you would like virtual accomodations.
-- **Questionnaires**: To reinforce the lecture and prepare for class time, the students will be required to answer a short questionnaire on Canvas about the two lectures from the preceding week.
-We shall release the questionnaires every Thursday and you'll have until Sunday night to complete them.
+- **Participation**: You will be required to complete a participation questionnaire each class.
+You can miss up to 3 of the 18 lectures without penalty.
 This will count for **10%** of your grade.
-We anticipate about 11-12 questionnaires throughout the semester.
 - **Quizzes**: there will be 6 modules, as indicated on the schedule.
 At the end of each module, there will be an online quiz worth 6% of your grade each, for a total of **30%** (we will pick the best 5 out of 6).
 Quizzes will have a combination of multiple choice and short essay questions, as appropriate.
 - **Projects**: Project deliverables are the most significant component of this course and will make up **60%** of your final grade.
 There will be 6 projects based on the 6 modules, and you will submit your code and reports on gradescope. <!-- each project will additionally have a powerpoint template that will have to be submitted on Gradescope as a pdf and, possibly accompanied with code and/or videos. --> <!-- Project are released and are due on Fridays, and p -->